KaduSantanaDev/Smart-Ranking-API/README.md

 ## Support

-Smart Ranking is a smart solution for tennis players manage your matches.
+Smart Ranking is a smart solution for tennis players to manage your matches.
 Any doubt?
 You can contact me at my [discord](https://discord.gg), Kadu#2205